 Nigeria Small Grants Scheme

 Preference will be given to innovative approaches and projects which empower women and youth.
-Please note that only complete proposals submitted within the deadline can be considered.

-- Online application form
+- the online application form

-- Scan of the CAC registration
+- a scan of the CAC registration

-- Curriculum Vitae of the project lead
+- CV of the project lead

 Please provide electronic documents (Word, Excel), no photocopies or scans (except for the CAC registration).

 Before submitting project proposals, applicants should carefully review the selection criteria, which serve as the basis for project evaluation.
+Deadline: 30 May.